dt-alliances/cas-quickstart/INTERACTIVE.md

 # Webhook using interactive mode activation of a custom task

-For this use case you will simulate what a downstream system does by trigging a custom task and having that task send back with a `mytask-interactive.finished` event in order for the sequence to continue.
+For this use case you will simulate what a downstream system does by triggering a custom task and having that task send back with a `mytask-interactive.finished` event in order for the sequence to continue.
 This custom task does nothing, but allows you to understand how to run the interactive model as to help you setup your custom integration.

 ## Step 1: Configure the webhook